top of page

 The noun 'avarice' has its etymological roots in Latin.
 It is derived from the Latin word 'avaritia,' which is closely related to 'avere,' meaning 'to desire' or 'to crave.'
 'Avaritia' referred to an intense and insatiable desire for wealth, often manifesting as greed or covetousness.
 This term was used to describe the extreme pursuit of material possessions and monetary gain at the expense of other values.
 As 'avaritia' transitioned into English, it became 'avarice,' retaining its connotations of an unquenchable and excessive thirst for wealth.
 The etymology of 'avarice' vividly captures the historical association between this term and the intense, all-consuming desire for material riches that characterizes the concept of avarice.

-Quiz: Find the meaning of the noun avarice:
+Find the correct meaning of the noun avarice:

 Try Again!